lordmulder/MemoryChecker/README.md

   Exit the program immediately (i.e. do **not** wait for key press) when the test has completed or failed.

 - **`--continuous`**:
-  Keep the test running until either an error is detected or the test is interrupted *manually* by the user.
+  Keep the test running until either an error is detected or the test is interrupted *manually*.

+- **`--debug`**:
+  Enable additional diagnostic output.
+You can use a tool like [DbgView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) to retrieve the debug output.

 Exit Code
 ---------